Getting started

 You do not need to find a clinic.

-Suboxone treatment does not depend on being physically near a clinic.
+Suboxone treatment online does not depend on being physically near a clinic.
 Care is delivered through online visits.

 Your physician evaluates you, discusses your situation, and determines whether buprenorphine is appropriate.